nbfigueroa/easy-kinesthetic-recording/README.md

 </p>

+**NOTE: If you run this script and the robot moves by itself, that means that your external_tool_compensation forces are incorrect.
+See external_tool_compensation instructions to correct it.**

+### Record Demonstrations as ROSbags
 To record/stop a rosbag recording you can either do it by:
 - Pressing the buttons on the GUI as shown in the image above
 - Type the following in a terminal